emilps/fjelltg/src/pages/projects/index.md

 ---
 templateKey: projects
 headertitle: Reference Projects
+headerbyline: >-
-headerbyline: Take a look at some of our previous installments!
+  Take a look at some of our previous installments!
 Other product-specific references can be provided on request.
-headerimage: /img/p30000-051-2.jpg
+headerimage: /img/img_3115.jpg
-projectsquote: FjellTG has over xx years of experience with blabla something nice to introduce the reference projects
+projectsquote: >-
+  40 years experience as supplier of process technology for sludge treatment and resource recycling.
 ---